JenyMzo/test_with_ava/exercises/looking_for_creatures/instruction.md

 # Looking for creatures

-Write a test for a promise `lookingForCreatures()`, that verifies that promise is resolving with a `unicorn 🦄.`
+Write a test for a promise `lookingForCreatures()`, that verifies that promise is resolving with an `unicorn 🦄.`

 As before the functions location will be provided through `process.argv[2]`.